 - Brown Sugar

-Please do not let any of these optional ingredients limit your creativity as there are many more ingredients you can add into it.
+Please do not let any of these optional ingredients limit your creativity, as there are many more ingredients you can add to it.

 Make-Ahead: You can make this recipe up to 3 days ahead of time.
 Keep it in the refrigerator before serving.

 How to Store: Keep covered in the refrigerator for up to 5 days.
 This does not freeze well.